-According to the National Prescribing Service (NPS) MedicineWise's MedicineInsight general practice insights report (NPS MedicineWise, 2022) in 2020-21, 70.5% of general practice patients with a diagnosis of diabetes (20 years and older) had at least one test result for HbA1c levels.
-Among MedicineInsight patients without a diagnosis of diabetes, 14.4% had received at least one test for HbA1c levels (up from 11% in 2019-20).
+According to the National Prescribing Service (NPS) MedicineWise's MedicineInsight general practice insights report (NPS MedicineWise, 2022) in 2020-21, 71% of general practice patients with a diagnosis of diabetes (20 years and older) had at least one test result for HbA1c levels (the main biomarker used to assess long-term glucose control).
+Among MedicineInsight patients without a diagnosis of diabetes, 14% had received at least one test for HbA1c levels (up from 11% in 2019-20).

-According to the Australian National Diabetes Audit-Australian Quality Clinical Audit (ANDA-AQCA) 2021, among all adult patients with recorded diabetes (n=4,262), the median HbA1c level was 63.0 mmol/mol.
+According to the Australian National Diabetes Audit - Australian Quality Clinical Audit (ANDA-AQCA) 2021, among all adult patients with recorded diabetes (n=4,262), the median HbA1c level was 63.0 mmol/mol.
 Median HbA1c was slightly higher among patients with type 1 diabetes (66.0 mmol/mol) and slightly lower in patients with type 2 diabetes (62.0 mmol/mol).
 Patients with gestational diabetes had significantly lower median HbA1c levels (34.0 mmol/mol) (ANDA 2021).